XDargu/FrameByFrame/usage/settings.markdown

  - **Selection color**: Controls the color of the outline of a selected entity.
 Click on the button on the right to reset to the default value.
  - **Hover color**: Controls the color of the outline of a hovered entity.
 Click on the button on the right to reset to the default value.
  - **Shape Hover Color**: Controls the color of the shape higlight effect.
 Click on the button on the right to reset to the default value.
  - **Outline width**: Controls the width of the outline of selected and hovered entities.
 Click on the button on the right to reset to the default value.
+ - **Entity Path Length**: Controls the length in frames of the Entity Paths.
+The Entity Paths layer must be active to see them.
+The layer is disabled by default.

+ ## Texture Pinning
+ - **Auto-pin Screenshot Entity**: If enabled, when opening a recording Frame by Frame will try to find an entity named "Screenshot" with a texture shape, and pin that texture.
+This is meant to be used as a standard way of sending screenshots to Frame by Frame.

 ## Syncing
  - **Sync Visible Shapes**: If enabled, Frame by Frame will send the current rendered shapes back to the 3D application.